Island Peak Climbing Overview

 The Island Peak Climbing is considered a moderately challenging journey.
 It is especially appropriate for individuals who enjoy trekking and want to start mountain climbing.

 Depending on the detours, the journey will take 14 to 19 days to accomplish, with only one or two of those days set off specifically for climbing.
-On a daily basis, the trip on hills and difficult terrains takes an average of 4 to 6 hours.
+Daily, the trip on hills and difficult terrains takes an average of 4 to 6 hours.
 Another difficulty is crossing the glaciers, rivers, rough terrain, and mountain passes.
 You will have to climb for 12 to 13 hours on the actual summit day, covering a distance of around 10 miles.
 Hence, the climbers need prior high-altitude trekking experience.
 No prior climbing expertise and proficiency in fundamental mountaineering techniques are mandatory because the team will provide pre-climb instruction.

 The highest altitude you will reach during the Island Peak Climb journey is at the Island Peak top at 6189 meters above sea level.
 Also, you will be spending many nights above 3,000 meters in elevation.
 As a result, there are chances of being affected by the symptoms of Altitude Sickness.
-Hence, we should intake measures of prevention such as acclimatizing, hydrating, getting enough sleep, etc. The use of Diamox or any other altitude sickness medication recommended by a doctor also helps.
-But if the symptoms are severe, your guide will take the right decision for you.
+Hence, we should take measures of prevention such as acclimatizing, hydrating, getting enough sleep, etc. The use of Diamox or any other altitude sickness medication recommended by a doctor also helps.
+But if the symptoms are severe, your guide will make the right decision for you.

 Bad weather also adds challenges to your trip.
 So, you should always choose the best time for your trip’s success.